jame0313/ITE2038-wiki/Buffer-Manager.md

   - num_buf - number of buffer pool entries

 - return value - status code(0 is ok)

 - exceptions - (none)
 ---
 2. pagenum_t buffer_alloc_page(int64_t table_id)

-- Allocate a page
+- Allocate a page and load it to buffer

-Get header page block
-If success, return 0.
-Otherwise, return non zero value.

-Only existed key value record can be deleted.
-Otherwise, API return non zero value.

-Check violating the B+ tree properties and modify tree structure to ensure occupancy invariant if it needed.
+Allocate a new page by calling DSM api and load new page to buffer.
+Set this page pin on because this API called to write something to new page.

 - parameters
   - table_id - table id of the opened database

 - return value - page number
 - exceptions
-  - if error occurred in Buffer manager module or Sub Layer API, print error message and return -1
+  - if error occurred in buffer manager module or Sub Layer API, throw error message
 ---
 3. void buffer_free_page(int64_t table_id, pagenum_t pagenum)

-- Free a page
+- Free a page and discard it from buffer

-Find the record containing input key.
-If found matching key, store matched value string in ret_val and matched size in val_size.
-If success, return 0.
-Otherwise, return non zero value.
-The caller should allocate memory for a record structure.

-Only existed key value record can be found.
-Otherwise, API return non zero value.
+Free a given page by calling DSM api and discard given page from buffer.
+Set this page dirty bit off since we considered dummy page as undirty page and not-accesed page by upper layer at all.

 - parameters
   - table_id - table id of the opened database
   - pagenum - page number to be freed

 - return value - (none)

 - exceptions
   - if error occurred in buffer manager module or Sub Layer API, throw error message
 ---